granmoe/data-tree-snapshot/README.md

 ## Intro

-Create the smallest possible representation of the tree structure of the values of any attribute or property contained in a DOM element. `get-attribute-tree` only preserves ancestor/descendant relationships because it is used to assert that a given element _contains_ a certain structure.
+Create the smallest possible representation of the tree structure of the values of any attribute or property contained in a DOM element. `data-tree-snapshot` only preserves ancestor/descendant relationships because it is used to assert that a given element _contains_ a certain structure.
 This compacted tree structure is created recursively for the entire DOM tree within the given DOM element.

 ## Installation